the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // Person { firstName: 'Sarah', lastName: 'Finnley' }
 ~~~~~~~

 Think of a class like a factory for a thing: A class is like a cookie mold for many cookies.
-Another example: Once an architect has done the blueprint for a house (class declaration), builders can create many houses (instances) from it.
+In other words: Once an architect has done the blueprint for a house (class declaration), builders can create many houses (instances) from it.

 ![](images/class-analogy.png)